MontiCore/EmbeddedMontiArc/README.md

 | 2 | &#9745; | &#9745; | `python3 v-tool/cli.py -i test.h5 -p -v` |
 | 3 |  | &#9745; | `python3 v-tool/cli.py -i test.h5 -v` (execute 1 or 2 first)|

+### Visualisation

+Predictions are visualized through a Python GUI using Matplotlib.
+It shows the input frames (frontal camera), the according real steering angels and predicted steering angels as rotating wheels, and the predction error (in angels).
 ![Prediction Visualisations](ss.png)